JTinkers/ScribeBot/README.md

 - Logging system - find out what broke when you were away.

 ## Planned Features
-- (-)Workshop hosting that allows for more API calls.
+- Workshop hosting that allows for more API calls.
-- (-)Autoupdater.
+- Autoupdater.
-- (-)Lua Manual (list of functions, types etc).
+- Lua Manual (list of functions, types etc).
-- (-)Merge script execution into a maintained loop, allowing for usage of hotkeys, routines and cross-dependency from outside of the bundle.
+- Merge script execution into a maintained loop, allowing for usage of hotkeys, routines and cross-dependency from outside of the bundle.
-- (-)Add Selenium wrapper for web-based automations.
+- ~~Add Selenium wrapper for web-based automations.~~

 ## Important Notice
 This program uses unmanaged code (see: https://msdn.microsoft.com/en-us/library/ms973872.aspx#manunman_topic6) and provides low-level functionality that if used improperly (intentionally or not) could affect system's security and reliability.
 It's possible to write a malicious script - it's **highly advised** to open packages with package editor and read code before executing it, especially if it comes from untrusted sources.

 ## Function List
+':' instead of '.' means that it's an instance of a class - both . and : can be used on it, but : is preferred.

 - core.Version
 - core.Write(text)
 - core.WriteLine(text)